dhewm/dhewm3-sdk/README.md

 # HeXen: Edge Of Chaos

-This is the source of HeXen: Edge Of Chaos (HEOC) game by HEOC Team, LegendGuard ported to the dhewm3 SDK.
+This is the source of HeXen: Edge Of Chaos (HEOC) game by HEOC Team.

 You can **download** the required mod **game data** at https://www.moddb.com/games/doom-iii/downloads/hexen-edge-of-chaos-dhewm3-edition